-An arrested ship can be put on auction in accordance with a court's decision only in case where the ship owner abandons the arrested ship.
+An arrested ship can be put on auction in accordance with a court's decision.
 The timing for auctioning a ship is not specified by laws.

 Mr. Thuan has more than 13 years of experience working for the People's Court of Ho Chi Minh City.
 In March 2003, Mr. Thuan left the Court and joined the leading firm Vilaf - Hong Duc as a key litigator of the firm for more than 5 years, before joining the then rising firm Phuoc & Partners in October 2008, and getting promoted as the fifth partner of the firm in April 2009.
 Mr. Thuan is highly regarded for his versatility as a labor, commercial, shipping, insurance, construction trial and appellate lawyer.
 Not only handling dispute resolution works including litigation, Mr. Thuan also work intensively to advise clients on various legal fields including employment and labor, maritime & shipping, insurance, contract, civil, family and other commercial issues.
 Mr. Thuan has annually spoken at seminars on labor both in Vietnam and overseas.